jmfrancklab/pyspecdata/conda_upgrade.md

 verify that you can `conda activate base` inside bash and that it switches the version displayed under ipython

+at this stage, you can switch to running commands inside bash for everyday use, though we strongly recommend using the anaconda prompt for installation commands (`python setup.py`, etc.)

 ## install pySpecData into py2 environment